Jet Set Radio Future: Development and release

-Jet Set Radio Future was first scheduled as a Dreamcast game.
-Lead composer Hideki Naganuma stated that the game's story is not a continuation of the original Jet Set Radios story, but an alternate story set in an alternate reality.
 In 2001, Sega left the console market and began developing and publishing games for other platforms, including Microsoft's Xbox.
 During Tokyo Game Show 2001, Microsoft and Sega announced plans to bring Sega games to the Xbox.
-Both corporations announced an 11-title publishing alliance to premiere many of Sega's upcoming games on the platform.
+Both corporations announced an 11-game publishing alliance to premiere many of Sega's upcoming games on the platform.
 Chief Xbox officer Robbie Bach stated that "having Sega on board with Xbox is a huge win for gamers around the world".
 Bach also stated that "the creative artists at Sega not only are going to deliver great Xbox games, they will help us establish the benchmark for great Xbox gaming experiences both on and offline".
 Sega of America president and CEO Peter Moore said that "We believe that Microsoft will be very successful with Xbox, which is why we have such a close, strategic relationship with them.
 Our world-renowned development studios have been very impressed with the Xbox hardware, and they are excited to bring new gaming experiences to consumers by utilizing the platform's power and network capabilities.
 We share Microsoft's commitment to broadband online gaming and will work with it to deliver the best content possible to gamers".

-The development schedule was one year and one month, and it was difficult to release it in time for the launch of the Xbox in Japan, as well releasing it worldwide soon after.
-The goal was to increase the sense of speed, which required making the world bigger.
-Graffiti spraying was also streamlined to keep the fast pace.
-The development environment of the Xbox made it easy to develop, and the team felt that they pushed the Xbox as far as they could at the time.

-Jet Set Radio Future was first publicly shown during E3 2001 and the Tokyo Game Show.
-It was originally announced under the name Jet Grind Radio Future to stay consistent with the previous game release in North America due to trademark problems for "Jet Set" at the time.
-However, the game reverted back to its original name after the trademark problems were resolved.